A topic from the subject of Electrolysis in Chemistry.

 Redox Reactions

-- Some of the most common experiments include the reaction of iron and copper sulfate, the reaction of zinc and hydrochloric acid, and the reaction of potassium permanganate and oxalic acid.
+• Examples: reaction of iron and copper sulfate, zinc and hydrochloric acid, potassium permanganate and oxalic acid.

 Data Analysis